 In this subsection, we consider the MCS problem when there are multiple available channels in the system.
 For example, in the EPCGlobal Gen2 standard [2], there are about 50 available channels.
 However, unlike in previous cases, algorithms developed here are heuristics without any performance guarantees.
 We evaluate the empirical performance of the developed heuristics in Section VII.
-Note that the MCS problem for the case of multiple channels is a generalization of the single channel case, and hence, is trivially NP-hard.

 GA-M: Greedy Algorithm For Multiple Channels.
 For the case of multiple available channels, we design a greedy algorithm (GA-M) that works as follows.
 GA-M iterates through time slots, and for each slot, it selects a set of active readers with appropriately chosen associated channel for each reader, such that the set of active readers operating on the same channel form an independent set in the interference graph.
 The readers with their associated channels are chosen in a greedy manner for each time slot as follows.
-Consider the $q^{th}$ time slot.
-We maintain a set RC of reader-channel pairs, such that a pair $(A, c) \in RC$ implies that the reader r has been selected to be active with channel c in the $q^{th}$ time slot.
+Consider the q^{th} time slot.
+We maintain a set RC of reader-channel pairs, such that a pair $(A,c) \in RC$ implies that the reader r has been selected to be active with channel c in the q^{th} time slot.
 Initially, RC is empty.
 Then, we iteratively pick the "best" reader-channel (A, c) pair to add to RC.
-The best reader-channel pair for a given RC is defined as a pair (A, c)that maximizes the total number of unread subelements wellcovered by $(RC \cup \{(A, c)\})$ (in presence of $(RC \cup \{(A, c)\})$ ) in the $q^{th}$ time slot.
-The above process in continued until no more tags can be read in the $q^{th}$ time slot.
-At that point, GA-M finalizes RC as the set of reader-channel pairs for the $q^{th}$ time slot, and starts the above process again for the next time slot.
-GA-M is formally presented below.
+The best reader-channel pair for a given RC is defined as a pair (A, c)that maximizes the total number of unread subelements wellcovered by $(RC \cup \{(A,c)\})$ (in presence of $(RC \cup \{(A,c)\})$) in the q^{th} time slot.
+The above process in continued until no more tags can be read in the q^{th} time slot.
+At that point, GA-M finalizes RC as the set of reader-channel pairs for the q^{th} time slot, and starts the above process again for the next time slot.